GitYangFan/Pj.-Seminar-Robotik-und-CI/README.md

     - the image `image_raw` can be rectified with the help of the ROS image_proc library: http://wiki.ros.org/image_proc?distro=melodic
     - the respective node is already included in the launch file, which is described next
     - you don't have to do something here but should understand how image_proc is integrated into the launch file
+- a settings.yaml and tags.yaml configuration set
+    - you can find them both in the folder `apriltag_ros_config` in this repo
+    - **Important**: copy them to the correct position at `workspace/catkin_ws/src/apriltag_ros/apriltag_ros/config`

 ### Testing JetBot (Part II)